bhavjitChauhan/Essentials/CONTRIBUTING.md

 :---: | :---

 ## Local Development Environment
 The shell script will clone the necessary files from Khan Academy's [Live Editor](https://github.com/Khan/live-editor) repository and start a local server using Python.
+It will also create a prototype build.
 ### Windows
 ```bash
 npm run dev